What is a right anyway?

 So How Much is That Worth to You?

 Is it worth the sacrifice of part of your substance?
 Considering the fact that we are presently giving our time — which is our lives after all — to earning a living and to working at bettering ourselves or our circumstances, we have to realize that we are already giving our lives to those things.
 Meanwhile, we have to remember that our liberty allows us to exercise our rights to have sole authority over what we do and what we think.
-The point is simply that if we lose our liberty we have lost our lives.
+The point is simply that if we lose your liberty we have lost your life.